 Dependencies: the following Eclipse plugins need to be installed (click on the link to see how to install the plugins):

 Not working?
-Download the full eclipse installation, which already contains everything you need to use ReFlO.
+Download the full Eclipse installation, which already contains everything you need to use ReFlO.

-A ReFlO Domain Model (RDM) encodes domain knowledge, i.e., interfaces of the domain and its implementations.
+A ReFlO Domain Model (RDM) encodes domain knowledge, i.e., interfaces of the domain and their implementations.
 To create a domain model, the user must create a diagram file, selecting File > New > Example... > Domainmodel Diagram, and then choose the name for the file.